 HOW LONG TO STAY

 Brunei is a quite small country with good infrastructure and roads.
 The capital city and its surrounds are to be explored in 2 days and if you hire a car you can easily drive around the countryside in less than a day.
-Generally, we suggest staying in Brunei 3-4 days.
+We suggest staying in Brunei for 3-4 days.

 WHEN TO TRAVEL